TLINDEN/tablizer/README.md

 ## FEATURES

-- supports csv, json or ascii format
+- supports csv, json or ascii format input from files or stdin
 - split any tabular input data by character or regular expression into columns
 - add headers if input data doesn't contain them (automatically or manually)
 - print tabular data as ascii table, org-mode, markdown, csv, shell-evaluable or yaml format